xpepper/tracco/README.md

 There are two env variables you can set to configure mongodb

-- `TRACCO_ENV` defines which mongodb env is actually used (development, test, production).
-Development is the default mongo environment.
+- `TRACCO_ENV` defines which mongodb environment is actually used ("development", "test", "production").
+Development is the default environment.
 - `MONGOID_CONFIG_PATH` defines the path to the mongoid configuration file (default is `config/mongoid.yml`)

 A standard mongoid.yml is the following: